 We like to understand your internal processes, to ensure that the documentation ties in with them, and will suggest changes where necessary to increase your protection.

 A typical set of sales documents will include:

-- A “pre-sales” agreement – a very simple one page agreement which protects you against staff poaching, protects you against your customer’s use of any work you provide prior to the contract (e.g. a specification you draw up) and covers confidentiality and the use of sample materials.
+A very simple one page agreement which protects you against staff poaching, protects you against your customer’s use of any work you provide prior to the contract (e.g. a specification you draw up) and covers confidentiality and the use of sample materials.

-- A standard sales contract – a user friendly document which has all the variable terms (for example, description of deliverables, date of supply and price) on the front page, together with the signature boxes.
+A user friendly document which has all the variable terms (for example, description of deliverables, date of supply and price) on the front page, together with the signature boxes.
 The main terms themselves are overleaf.
 We and our clients believe an agreement in this format is much less likely to lead to the customer referring the agreement to their legal department than one with signatures at the end, in the traditional way!

 We work with your production departments to ensure that the agreements are formatted in your company style, and are happy to provide them in electronic form for easy internal re-use.